-In December, 2003, a New Orleans bar called Pat O’Brien’s celebrated its 70th anniversary.
-Although not old by New Orleans standards, Pat O’Brien’s is an icon of the French Quarter, a location to which nearly every tourist makes a pilgrimage.
+A New Orleans bar called Pat O’Brien’s is neither the oldest nor the fanciest in the city.
+Yet it’s an icon of the French Quarter, a location to which nearly every tourist makes a pilgrimage.
 Numerous explanations could be advanced for the bar’s persistent popularity, but I think it comes down to a simple formula: strong drinks, reasonable prices, and atmosphere.
-Their motto since 1933 has been “Have Fun!”—not especially clever or inventive, but to the point.
+Their motto since they opened in December 1933 has been “Have Fun!”—not especially clever or inventive, but to the point.
 Truth be told, it’s a euphemism for “Have Rum!”
 At Pat O’Brien’s, the distinction between the two is vague at best.

 Just Add Rum